Chiang Mai Heritage Houses

-The Lanna Ancient House was built in 1867.
+The Lanna Ancient House dates back to 1867.
 The house used to belong to Grandmother Moung Kham Suaysuwan, a Burmese logging contractor.
-This area also was the location of the Forestry Office of Siam ,as well as the British and French consulates.
+This area also was the location of the office of the Forestry Department of Siam.
+The British and the French consulates were on the same street too.
 In addition, a foreign court was located nearby Nawarat Bridge, close to the present-day Chiang Mai Governor’s Mansion.
-The house was renovated in 1997, in 2007 and in 2017.
-It is owned by Chang Beer.
-If briefly housed a restaurant named The Chocolate Factory.
-This might well be the one oldest of the Chiang Mai Heritage Houses.
+The house underwent renovations in 1997, in 2007 and 2017.
+The company that brews Chang Beer is the owner of the house.

 Yong Chang House

 The Yong Chiang house is at the Upakut intersection, named after the Wat Upakut.
 It is on the corner of Thapae and Wichayanon roads, address 2-4 Wichayanon road.
 A Chinese merchant built it in 1903.
 It appears on many pictures.
 This building is also known as the Sri Prasert building.
 The Sri Prasert shop sold bicycles and radios.
 In 2014 this house was the Long Chang Boutique Hotel for a short time.
 Currently, it houses a branch office of the UOB Bank.

 The Yong Chang House appears on many old pictures of Chiang Mai.
 It really is a unique, iconic building.

 Leow Yong Nguan House